dallasbrittany/news-crawler/README.md

 - Sentiment analysis would be really useful
 - Making it work properly with news in other languages would be nice
 - Improve date filtering when doing URL search
+- It'd be nice to be able to simulate the timeout properly with mock data, but that can be done later if it seems useful enough

 ## Resources
 - [fundus](https://github.com/flairNLP/fundus) and [fundus supported publishers](https://github.com/flairNLP/fundus/blob/master/docs/supported_publishers.md)